 The beautiful game, VAR and the wisdom of the crowd

 We are in the middle of the Champions League semifinal, between Real Madrid and Bayern München.
 The match is incredible.
 Quick dynamic, both teams are attacking, and the match is going back and forth.
 The fans are on fire and the atmosphere is excellent.
-Suddenly, the referee put his hands onto his left ear.
+Suddenly, the referee puts his hand to his left ear.
 He stops the game, does a TV sign with his hands and starts to run into the middle of the field.
 There is uncertainty in the environment.
 The incredible atmosphere is clearly broken.
 No one knows what will happen in the following minutes.
 Penalty?
 Red card?
 Even for the referee, it is not very easy to decide.
 He asks for the playback of the scene from different angles.
 In the meantime, the commentators are discussing and one of them claims: “What a bad system, look at how they broke this incredible football atmosphere.
 Additionally, this is clearly not a penalty” The other one refuses.
 “I disagree.
 We need the VAR; it gives us way greater justice now.
 Furthermore, for me, this is clearly a penalty.”
 Six minutes later after the referee put his hand on his ear, finally, the decision is announced.
 “No penalty, no red card, let us continue the game.”
 The fans are mad.
 Most of them hate the system; others love it.

 VAR’s idea is to increase justice, but the cost seems high with the current system.
 Do we have opportunities to build a better system that can combine justice but with lower current costs?
 Or at least the appropriate ones?
 Yes, we can, and through this article, we are going explain step by step how.